NelsonPython/tuningGuides/GATK.md

 PartitionName=haplo Nodes=c[01-04] Priority=5000 default=NO MaxTime=24:00:00 State=UP
 ```

-	e.
-The openHPC slurm.conf example has a typo that prevents slurmctld and slurmd from starting.
+5. The openHPC slurm.conf example has a typo that prevents slurmctld and slurmd from starting.
 Fix that typo by locating the following line and using a “#” symbol to make it a comment:

 *Caution:  A second line starting with JobCompType exists.
 DO NOT change that line!*

 Locate this line:

 ```
 JobCompType=jobcomp/none
 ```

 Add the “#” in front to comment it, so that it reads as follows:

 ```
 #JobCompType=jobcomp/none
 ```

-	f.
-Save and close the file.
+6. Save and close the file.

+##### Step 3: Import

-3. Import the new configuration files into Warewulf:
+Import the new configuration files into Warewulf:

 ```
 wwsh -y file import /etc/slurm/slurm.conf
 ```

+##### Step 4: Update the provision configuration file

-4. Update the /etc/warewulf/defaults/provision.conf file:
+Update the /etc/warewulf/defaults/provision.conf file:

-	a.
-Open the /etc/warewulf/defaults/provision.conf file and located the line starting with:
+1. Open the /etc/warewulf/defaults/provision.conf file and located the line starting with:

 ```
 files = dynamic_hosts, passwd, group ...